semperos/clj-webdriver/README.md

         (find-it :input {:value #"(?i)log"}) ; use of regular expressions click)

 The key functions for finding an element on the page are `find-it` and `find-them`.
-The `find-it` function returns the first result that matches the criteria, while `find-them` returns a vector of all matches for the given criteria.
+The `find-it` function returns the first result that matches the criteria, while `find-them` returns a seq of all matches for the given criteria.
 Both support the same syntax and set of attributes.

 Here is an overview of the arguments you can pass these functions: